MoneyHash/moneyhash-flutter-example/README.md

 The MoneyHash SDK for Flutter features various models to represent data structures like intents, payment methods, transactions, and card information.
 For comprehensive details on these models, including their properties and usage within the SDK, see the [this](doc/Models.md) document.

 ---

-This documentation provides a comprehensive overview of integrating and utilizing the MoneyHash SDK in your Flutter applications.
-For more detailed information, please refer to the linked documentation files.

 ### Questions and Issues